kifuan/hello-board/README.md

   Custom emojis are supported.
 You can see them under `public/emojis`.

   I won't use them commercially.
-If it is still an infringement to use them, please contact me to delete them.
+If it is still an infringement, please contact me to delete them.

 # Installation